 - A medical community better informed about standards of PH care

-- Therapeutic modalities are appropriately used to improve long-term outcomes
+- Therapies are appropriately used to improve long-term outcomes

 - Increased opportunities for collaboration between Centers for clinical care and PH research

 The Two Types of Centers

 Two types of centers are accredited: Centers of Comprehensive Care (CCC) and Regional Clinical Programs (RCP).
 Both accredited CCCs and RCPs will have demonstrated a commitment to providing expert-level care based on pulmonary arterial hypertension (PAH) consensus guidelines.